Meet the Faculty

 Q: Where will I keep my harp and practice?

-Students keep harps in practice spaces throughout the Old Kenyon Residence Hall.
+Students keep harps in practice spaces throughout the Gund Residence Hall.
 Students who cannot bring their own harp to the camp will be offered a rental option (note: rental harps are limited!).
 If students are not comfortable moving their harp from their room to rehearsal spaces, the Prep faculty will move their harp for them.

 Q: What will the workshops be like?